 When you make your report, you’ll want to communicate as many details as possible about the vehicle.
 What does the car look like?
-What is it doing that make you believe the driver is drunk?
+What is happening that makes you believe the driver is drunk?
 In particular, you should describe where you are and what direction the vehicle is traveling.

 After you’ve shared what you’ve seen with law enforcement, usually they will dispatch someone to the area to look for the reported vehicle.
 At this point, your biggest responsibility is now keeping yourself safe.
-Many people will want to continue to follow a driver to see if they are apprehended but this can become a dangerous situation for many reasons.
+Many people will want to continue to follow a driver to see if they are apprehended, but this can become a dangerous situation for many reasons.

 to find a Morris Bart office near you.